Kautenja/a-neural-algorithm-of-artistic-style/README.md

     </tr>
 </table>

-## Style Layer Selection
+## Style Layers

-[effect-of-style-layers.ipynb][] visualizes how the style transfer is affected by using different sets of layers for style loss.
+[style-layers.ipynb](style-layers.ipynb) visualizes how the style transfer is affected by using different sets of layers for style loss.

-[effect-of-style-layers.ipynb]: effect-of-style-layers.ipynb

 <table>
     <tr>